-Coronavirus: African cases pass 1,400; Zimbabwe, Nigeria record deaths | Africanews
+Coronavirus: African cases pass 1,400; Zimbabwe, Nigeria, Gambia record deaths | Africanews

 But the figures for some countries are not update for example Nigeria is quoted as having 22 cases at a time the disease control outfit has officially declared 30 confirmed cases.

 The tally continent-wide thus stands at 1,400 and over with 40 plus deaths.
-Nigeria and Zimbabwe have reported their first deaths as of today.
+Nigeria, The Gambia and Zimbabwe have reported their first deaths as of today.
 In all, 43 countries have registered cases with Egypt’s 294 followed by South Africa and Algeria with 274 and 201 respectively.

+#Gambia registers first death in the Coronavirus pandemic.
+He is a 70-year-old #Bangladeshi man on preaching mission in the country, health minister Dr #Samateh announced Sunday.
+He came to The Gambia from Senegal on the 13th March, resident at the Markass Centre in Bundung pic.twitter.com/1aCO6VYDqG— Alhagie Jobe ® (@freejobe39) March 23, 2020

 1,396 confirmed #COVID19 cases in #Africa in 43 countries.
 There have been a total of 122 recoveries recorded: ??Algeria (65), ??Egypt (42), ??Burkina Faso (5), ??Senegal (5), ??Morocco (3), ??Cote d'Ivoire (1) and ??Nigeria (1). https://t.co/V0fkK8dYTg pic.twitter.com/5iSYrHT8Jv— WHO African Region (@WHOAFRO) March 23, 2020